pantheon-systems/documentation/source/_docs/getting-started.md

 ## Migrate an Existing Site to Pantheon

-If you have an existing Drupal or WordPress site that you want to migrate to Pantheon, choose <strong>Migrate existing site</strong>.
+If you have an existing Drupal or WordPress site that you want to migrate to Pantheon, choose <strong>Migrate Existing Site</strong>.
 For details, see <a href="/docs/migrate">Migrate Sites to Pantheon</a>.</p>

 ## Interact With Your Code
 <img src="/source/docs/assets/images/icon-tools.png" alt="Tools Icon" style="float:left;margin-right:15px;margin-top:10px;margin-bottom:0px;border:0;max-height:80px;"><p style="padding-top:5px;padding-bottom:0px;">